ericf/express-handlebars/README.md

 * `namespace`: Optional string namespace to prefix the partial names.
 * `templates`: Optional collection (or promise of a collection) of templates in the form: `{filename: template}`.

+**Note:** If you configure Express to look for views in a custom location (e.g., `app.set('views', 'some/path/')`), you will need to reflect that by passing an updated path as the `partialsDir` property in your configuration.

 **Note:** Multiple partials dirs can be used by making `partialsDir` an array of strings, and/or config objects as described above.
 The namespacing feature is